 P.S. check out our pre curated pinterest board for some ready to use pretty jaimalas – you’re welcome!

-- Size DOES matter – get your head out of the gutter girl!
+Get your head out of the gutter girl!
 We’re still talking about the Jaimala!
-Yes, it’s the big fat Indian wedding and people feel the more you do the more splendid it’ll be!
-But this is one place where you want to curb yourself.
 While bigger may sound splendid – Think of all the other splendid details it will hide.
 Its important to choose a size of the mala that will cover just the right amount on your outfit.
 It’s the exclamation point of your ensemble try not to let it overshadow the whole sentence!
-Don’t just ask for the biggest grandest one out there.

 TIP : consider your built as well when making this choice because if you are a petite girl you would want to look at delicate thin malas rather than super elaborate ones.

-- Borrow from your destination – Ladies this is very important.
 If you have a destination affair please look at Jaimalas that you can source locally.
-I’ve had first hand experience trying to help brides smuggle flowers out of the country last minute and let me tell you its unnecessary stress that you and your wedding designer both do NOT need!
+I’ve had first hand experience trying to help brides smuggle flowers out of the country last minute and let me tell you, it’s unnecessary stress that you and your wedding designer both do NOT need!
 Flowers are super delicate they need a lot of care and attention when transported – iceboxes, temperature controlled outer cases, travel safe layers – the works.
-It’s a logistical nightmare – think of your worst bridezilla outburst and double it – sending jaimalas is THAT high maintenance.
-So, look at options that are unique to your destination, every place has its own specialties.
-Your wedding designer will thank you and in turn focus their energies in much better places last minute.

-- Simply sample – Most brides don’t know this but it’s totally possible to ask your vendor to make a small sample of the mala so that you can see it before taking the final call.
+Most brides don’t know this, but, it’s totally possible to ask your vendor to make a small sample of the mala so that you can see it before taking the final call.
 Good florists make small 5inch sections for your final nod, for a totally nominal price if any.
 Think of it as the Asian paints sample box- you wont paint your wall without a trial run, how can you possibly freeze your All important once in a lifetime bridal Varmala without one?

 There, you’re now prepared to nip this detail right in the bud! (no pun intended, because the right Jaimala is no joke!)